-- Hostel Prices: Basel does not have much at all in terms of hostels.
-Expect to pay an average of $39 a night for a dorm room, and $120-130 for a private double.
+Hostel prices – Basel does not have much at all to offer in terms of hostels.
+Expect to pay an average of $40 USD a night for a dorm room and $120-130 for a private double.

-- Average Cost of Food: Consider street food for a cheap alternative to restaurant dining for $4-6 USD.
-If you’re dining at a restaurant, prepare to pay between $17-33 for meal without drinks.
+Average cost of food – Consider street food for a cheap alternative to restaurant dining for $4-6 USD.
+If you’re dining at a restaurant, prepare to pay between $17-35 USD for meal without drinks.

 Money Saving Tips

-- Skip the Restaurants – Instead, eat the street food.
+Skip the restaurants – Instead, eat the street food!
 Street food is the cheapest way to go and will save you the most money.
-Expect to spend $3-5 for cheap snacks and about $11 USD for something more filling.
+Expect to spend $3-5 USD for cheap snacks and about $12 USD for something more filling.

-- Visit Münster Cathedral – Basel’s Münster (cathedral) was built built between 1019-1500 in Romanesque and Gothic style.
+Visit Münster Cathedral – Basel’s Münster (cathedral) was built built between 1019-1500 in Romanesque and Gothic style.
 The Münster is open to the public.
 Its highlight is the Galluspforte (Gallus portal) on the western facade, considered the most important Romanesque sculptural work in Switzerland.
-For a few CHF, you can climb St. Martin’s tower (completed in 1500), which at 62 meters is the shorter of the two towers.
-The other tower is St. George’s, 65 meters, which as completed in 1492, after the 1356 earthquake destroyed an earlier version.
+For a few CHF, you can climb St. Martin’s tower (completed in 1500), which at 200 feet is the shorter of the two towers.
+The other tower is St. George’s, which as completed in 1492, after the 1356 earthquake destroyed an earlier version.